SRB measures for Anosov actions: Abstract

 \section{Abstract}

-Given a general Anosov abelian action on a closed manifold, we study properties of certain invariant measures that have recently been introduced in \cite{BGHW20} using the theory of Ruelle-Taylor resonances.
-We show that these measures share many properties of Sinai-Ruelle-Bowen measures for general Anosov flows such as smooth desintegrations along the unstable foliation, positive Lebesgue measure basins of attraction and a Bowen formula in terms of periodic orbits.
+Given a general Anosov $\R^\kappa$ action on a closed manifold, we study properties of certain invariant measures that have recently been introduced in \cite{BGHW20} using the theory of Ruelle-Taylor resonances.
+We show that these measures share many properties of Sinai-Ruelle-Bowen measures for general Anosov flows such as smooth disintegrations along the unstable foliation, positive Lebesgue measure basins of attraction and a Bowen formula in terms of periodic orbits.
+Finally we show that if the action in the positive Weyl chamber is transitive, the measure is unique and has full support.